How Do I Know if My Child Has FPIES?

 FPIES usually resolves over time, but your child will need to be followed closely by a healthcare professional to determine when FPIES has resolved and when it is safe to reintroduce previous food triggers into the diet.

 A supervised oral food challenge will often be recommended prior to introducing any food that previously caused an FPIES reaction.
 It is also recommended to meet with a registered dietitian to develop a plan for advancing the diet with safe foods, progressing with normal feeding skills, and ensuring adequate nutrition and growth.

 How an Amino Acid-Based Formula Can Help

-Meeting nutrition needs for children with FPIES can be a struggle, especially if there are a large number of food restrictions.
-Breastfeeding or hypoallergenic formula is recommended for infants with FPIES and since FPIES does not typically resolve until the age of 3 years or later, many children will need a formula beyond infancy.
+Meeting the nutrition needs for children with FPIES can be a struggle, especially if there are significant food restrictions.
+Breastmilk or hypoallergenic formula is recommended for infants with FPIES and since FPIES does not typically resolve until the age of 3 years or later, many children may need a formula beyond infancy.

 Amino acid-based formulas have many elements in common, but Essential Care Jr. is the only hypoallergenic amino acid formula for children over one year of age that is free of corn and artificial ingredients.
 Essential Care Jr. provides Low FODMAP tapioca as an alternative to corn syrup solids and uses natural monk fruit instead of artificial sweeteners.

 In addition, it is the only amino acid formula containing vitamin K2, which supports bone health.
 Research shows this little known but mighty form of vitamin K is an effective treatment in osteoporosis, may slow bone loss and inhibit a decrease in bone mineral density as well as reduce the risk of fractures.